Seoul – Nami Island

 For adventurers, you can take zip lining which you bring right to the Island!
 It cost 38,000KRW including admission visa.
 Fastest way to reach and you can enjoy the adrenaline rush.

-Similar ferry to Nami Island.
+The Nami Maid will ferry you to the Nami Island.

 Nami Island was named after General Nami, a notable figure in Korean history who courageously fought in battles but died at the age of 26.
-Above is the tomb of General Nami.

 Activities you can do there at Unchi garden aka Un-chi(Unicef+Child).
 Sky Bicycle, playground are some of the activities you can do.